LudwigBoess/GadJet.jl/README.md

 This package provides some basic functionality to work with the SPH code "Gadget" by Volker Springel (doi:10.1111/j.1365-2966.2005.09655.x).

-These functionalities are: reading data in snapshot format 1+2, reading the subfind output, basic mapping of sph data to a grid.
+These functionalities are: reading and writing data in snapshot format 1+2, reading the subfind output, basic mapping of sph data to a grid.
 Additionally I provide some exact riemann solvers for shocktube tests, unit conversion and other utility.
 This list will extend over time.

 Please note that I am not affiliated with Volker Springel.
 This project was started because I needed to work with Gadget for university and couldn't find any Julia implementations to work with the data.

+Any help and contribution is greatly appreciated, as this is still a work in progress.
+Please see the section on contributing.

 Quickstart
 ==========